How to become a project manager (and why it’s a great career)

 What does a project manager do?

-Help define project scope, goals and deliverables
+Define project scope, goals and deliverables

-For example, in an initiative to expand into a new market, say a fashion e-commerce brand has a desired outcome of increasing total revenue by 10%.
 To achieve its goal, it must translate its website content for a new audience, connect with local influencers and choose a new shipping provider.
-It aims to achieve its main objective within two months using a budget of $4,000.
+It aims to achieve its main objective within two months with a budget of $4,000.

 For our e-commerce brand, tasks could include: